hwdsl2/setup-ipsec-vpn/README.md

 ##### <a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/#gettingavps" target="_blank">&raquo; I want to run my own VPN but don't have a server for that</a>

-##### DO NOT run these scripts on your PC or Mac!
+##### :warning: DO NOT run these scripts on your PC or Mac!
 They are meant to be run on a dedicated server or VPS!

 ## Installation